FeatureToggleStudy/halfpipe-docs/README.md

 ./run
 ```

-The site should be available at http://localhost:1313/
+The site should be available at http://localhost:1313/ and will live-update as you edit files.

 # Packaging